CenturyLink/ExpertDHCP/docs/install_expert_dhcp_rest.md

 numprocs=1
 ```

-Once the ExpertDHCP entry has been made, start the ExpertDHCP REST service by
+Once the ExpertDHCP entry has been made, start the ExpertDHCP REST service
 issuing the following command.

 ```